SummerSlam (2018)

-The 2018 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 31st annual SummerSlam and took place on August 19, 2018, at Barclays Center in Brooklyn, New York for the fourth and final consecutive year, held for wrestlers from the promotions Raw, SmackDown, and 205 Live brand divisions.
+The 2018 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
+It was the 31st annual SummerSlam and took place on August 19, 2018, at the Barclays Center in the New York City borough of Brooklyn, New York.
+This was the fourth and final consecutive SummerSlam event to take place at the arena.
+It was also the first SummerSlam since 2009 to feature three brands.

 Thirteen matches were contested at the event, including three on the Kickoff pre-show.
 Nine matches, including two on the Kickoff pre-show, were championship matches.
 In the main event, Roman Reigns defeated Brock Lesnar to win Raw's Universal Championship, ending Lesnar's 504-day reign (although WWE officially recognizes it as 503 days).
 In the penultimate match, Ronda Rousey defeated Alexa Bliss to win the Raw Women's Championship, becoming the first woman to win a women's championship in both the Ultimate Fighting Championship and WWE.
-In other prominent matches, The Miz defeated Daniel Bryan, Samoa Joe defeated SmackDown's WWE Champion AJ Styles by disqualification (thus did not win the championship), and in the opening bout, Seth Rollins defeated Dolph Ziggler to regain Raw's Intercontinental Championship.
-The event was also the first SummerSlam not to feature John Cena since 2003.
+In other prominent matches, The Miz defeated Daniel Bryan, Samoa Joe defeated SmackDown's WWE Champion AJ Styles by disqualification but did not win the championship as titles do not change hands by disqualification unless stipulated, and in the opening bout, Seth Rollins defeated Dolph Ziggler to regain Raw's Intercontinental Championship.
+This was also the first SummerSlam to not feature John Cena since 2003.

 Production

 Background

-The event was held at the Barclays Center in Brooklyn, New York.
+The 31st annual SummerSlam was the fourth and final consecutive time for the event to be held at the Barclays Center in Brooklyn, New York.

 SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-Announced on August 14, 2017, the 2018 event was the 31st SummerSlam and was scheduled to be held on August 19, 2018, at the Barclays Center in Brooklyn, New York for the fourth consecutive year.
-It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
-The event aired on pay-per-view worldwide and was livestreamed on the WWE Network.
+Announced on August 14, 2017, the 31st SummerSlam was scheduled to be held on August 19, 2018, at the Barclays Center in the New York City borough of Brooklyn, New York for the fourth consecutive year.
+It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions, which was the first SummerSlam since 2009 to feature three brands.
 Tickets went on sale on February 2 through Ticketmaster.